 You will always feel more comfortable training knowing you are protected.
 Allowing you to just focus on your technique.

 Some people wear them for all fighting styles.
 Including Muay Thai, MMA and Jiu-Jitsu.

 Thai Pads are essential for learning powerful combinations and are supplied as part of the class, but some people like to have their own set so that they get accustomed to the feel.

 Champion's Creed supplies Twins Thai Pads.
 The best in the market with extra wrist support, secure wrist velcro buckles and premium leather.

 You can purchase gear at the Champion's Creed Front Desk Pro Shop.

-You can pick up everything at our Calgary location (119-42nd Ave SW) and try it on to make sure that everything fits properly.a year ago
+You can pick up everything at our Calgary location (119-42nd Ave SW) and try it on to make sure that everything fits properly.2 years ago